- Movement pattern: Lunge

 - This exercise is also known as the Jefferson split squat.

-- See also the Jefferson squat.
+- See also the barbell Bulgarian split squat and the Jefferson squat.

 Barbell-between-legs split squat videos